-Internet privacy concerns are certainly a hot topic and they have a great personal use but they have no place in an enterprise network.
+Internet privacy concerns are certainly a hot topic, and they have great personal use, but they have no place in an enterprise network.
 These tools can be used by your more savvy employees to evade network protection and blocking efforts so they can do anything they want online.

-Not only is this a disregard for acceptable use of company assets, employees are misusing them, creating a larger attack surface that what was thought to be allowed.
+Not only is this a disregard for the acceptable use of company assets, but employees are also misusing them, creating a larger attack surface than what was thought to be allowed.